 I just love the winter holiday season.
 I have so many beautiful memories of this time of year, especially since we usually travel to meet my extended family and spend these festive days together.
 As always, there are lots of good meals, endless lively discussions, even playing cards.

 I love the smells, the flavors, the special dishes, because, as everywhere, we have so many festive dishes in Greece.
 They're often sweet, like baklava, which we can enjoy here in the US in many Greek and Mediterranean restaurants.
 We also make kourambiés, special butter cookies coated with powdered sugar.
 But my childhood favorite is melomakarona, which we only make over the Christmas holidays.
 Made with olive oil, orange and spices, melomakarona are dipped in a honey syrup and sprinkled with chopped walnuts or pistachios.

 Last Christmas I shared my mother's spanakopita recipe in this blog, so this year I thought it only appropriate to share her favorite melomakarona recipe.
 She wasn't ashamed to admit she had taken it from Vefa Alexiadou, the Greek Julia Child.
 Enjoy!

-1 1/2 cup oil (traditionally we use olive oil although over the years cooks have used a half-and-half mix of olive and sunflower oil to make the cookies a little lighter)
+1 1/2 cup oil (traditionally we use olive oil, although some prefer a 50/50 blend of olive and sunflower oil to make the cookies a little lighter)

 1/2 cup butter